nickkossolapov/fame-boy/src/FameBoy.Test/.prompts/InstructionTests.md

-﻿# filepath: d:\personal\fame-boy\src\FameBoy.Test\Prompts\InstructionTests.md

-Your goal is to create unit tests for a Game Boy emulator in F# using NUnit.
+﻿Your goal is to create unit tests for a Game Boy emulator in F# using NUnit.
 The test will have the general body like:

 ``` fsharp
 [<Test>]